 Agriscience is an introductory laboratory science course that prepares students for biology, subsequent science and agriculture courses, and post-secondary study.
 This course helps students understand the important role that agricultural science and technology plays in the twenty-first century.
 In addition, it serves as the first course for all programs of study in the Agriculture, Food, & Natural Resources cluster.
 Upon completion of this course, proficient students will be prepared for success in more advanced agriculture and science coursework.
-This course counts as a lab science credit toward graduation requirements.
+This course courts as a lab science credit toward graduation requirements.

-PRINCIPLES OF PLANT SCIENCE AND HYDROCULTURE
+PRINCIPLES OF PLANT SCIENCE AND HYDROCULTURE Course # C18H30 1 Credit: 10th, 11th, 12th

-Course # C18H30 1 Credit: 10th, 11th, 12th Prerequisite: Agriscience
+Prerequisite: Agriscience

 Principles of Plant Science and Hydroculture focuses on essential knowledge and skills related to the science of plant growth.
 This course covers principles of plant health, growth, reproduction, and biotechnology, as well as fundamental principles of hydroponics and aquaponics.
-Upon completion of this course, proficient students will be prepared for more advanced coursework in horticulture science.
-Offered on alternating years.
-Course will be available for the 2021-22 school year.
+Upon completion of this course, proficient students will be prepared for more advanced coursework in horticulture science